ufal/npfl129/exam/questions.md

   irreducible error terms.
 [10]

 ####Questions@: ,Lecture 13 Questions
-- Considering statistical hypothesis testing, define type I errors, type II errors and significance level.
+- Considering statistical hypothesis testing, define type I errors and type II errors (in terms of the null hypothesis).
+Finally define what a significance level is.
 [5]

 - Explain what a test statistic and a p-value are.
 [5]